contact in 3d space

 In this example, we show how to model 3D contact problems by using both penalty function method and Lagrangian multiplier method.

-The model scripts can be .
+The model scripts can be downloaded.

 The contact itself does not need to be defined on any discrete surfaces of elements.
 Instead, the facet is always formulated by the given three nodes.
 Thus, contacts can be defined on, for examples, plate/shell surfaces, cube/tetrahedron surfaces, or even three nodes only.